etienneabassi/etienneabassi.github.io/_pages/arts.md

 - **Brain, Bass & Music conferences** – A general public conference exploring how repetitive rhythms and low frequency sounds influence our bodies and brains while dancing.
 - **Sound Synthesis Workshops** – An intro to creating, shaping and visualizing electronic sounds using digital synths.
-- **Musical performances** – I perform immersive musical performances that blend deep bass, musical textures, and sensory exploration through sound.
+- **Musical performances** – I perform immersive musical performances under the names of Tikshä and Tikin' Dub that blend deep bass, musical textures, and sensory exploration through sound. 🎧 Check out my DJ sets on [SoundCloud](https://soundcloud.com/tiksha)

 I regularly collaborate with festivals, cultural spaces, and educational institutions to make these experiences accessible to a general audience.